 When driving during the winter, your vehicle needs extra traction and grip to handle ice.
 Besides switching your normal all-season tires for winter tires, studs are another option you can consider to significantly enhance the tires’ strength in decelerating, accelerating, and stopping.

 Basically, studs are pieces of metal that are inserted all over the tire’s surface so your tire can dig into ice and have superior traction.
 They are like mini anchors that can claw into the ice, thus improving grip.
-These little metal pieces are strong enough to dig into pavement though, so they’re only used during the winter months.
+These little metal pieces are strong enough to dig into pavement though, so they’re only used when driving during the winter months.

 Studding tires may be a job that’s better left in the hands of a tire service provider, but stud removal is definitely something you can do by yourself.
 In this article, we teach you how to remove studs from tires and examine whether or not you should stud your tires.